tmaster628/Win23_CS111A_S1/README.md

 From there, `cd` into the repo and type `make`.
 Now you should be able to run the available programs!

-You'll want to type `make` to compile the code.
-There is a bare-bones testing harness that will test your programs that can be run by typing
+There is a bare-bones testing harness that will test your programs that can be run by typing `./RunMain`
-`./RunMain`